brandur/sorg/content/drafts/interfaces.md

 Years ago, I might have said that it was the wafer thin touch screens, but we have this now!
-In fact, ours are arguably better because they have far greater color depth than anything they seem to have in Philip K. Dick's dystopian future.
+In fact, ours are arguably better because ours can display more than two colors; superior to anything they seem to have in Philip K.
+Dick's dystopian future.

-Today, by far the most amazing aspect is that its an interface that's keeping up to its user.
+Today, by far the most amazing aspect is that it's an interface that's keeping up to its user.
 Instead of waiting on the computer to think about some text completion, show him an animation because he's switching an app, or start up a program, it's keeping up with everything he tells it do _exactly_.
+The computer waits on the human rather than the other way around.
 Besides a terminal, we don't have any modern UI that is even close to being able to do this.

 A successful interface isn't one that looks good in a still screenshot, it's one that maximizes our productivity and